Coronavirus crisis: Jobless Californians express frustration over state unemployment agency

 "I just basically got on the phone with an actual person today for the first time in two weeks and like my whole call log is full of that number that I almost know by heart, the EDD BofA number," Carter said.

-They join thousands of other applicants who feel left in the dark, even after assurance from Governor Newsom and Labor Secretary Julie Su who - for the past three weeks - say they're doing everything in their power to fix an overwhelmed system.
+They join thousands of other applicants who feel left in the dark, even after assurance from Newsom and Labor Secretary Julie Su who -- for the past three weeks -- say they're doing everything in their power to fix an overwhelmed system.

-A week ago, Secretary Su said they have redirected hundreds of EDD staff to focus on unemployment, are training an additional 300 state staff members to increase capacity, and are expanding call center hours to provide service seven days a week and for more hours each day.
-And just yesterday, she spoke to Californians via Facebook live, marking the first day they had extended their hours to 12 hours a day.
+A week ago, Su said they have redirected hundreds of EDD staff to focus on unemployment, are training an additional 300 state staff members to increase capacity, and are expanding call center hours to provide service seven days a week and for more hours each day.
+And on Monday, she spoke to Californians via Facebook live, marking the first day they had extended their hours to 12 hours a day.

 "I have never felt this much fear.
 Because most things in your life you can come up with a plan and you can fix it.
 You can have some sort of control over it.
 There's no control over this.
 Like my finances, my mortgage, my car payment, my student loans, the food to feed my kids is in the hands of the EDD.
 And guess what, if they don't get this together, my kids aren't going to be able to eat," Bowen said.